Hello Premistara

-Hello Premistara is a 2007 Indian Telugu-language romantic action film directed by Raj Kumar and produced by Puri Jagannadh.
+Hello Premistara is a 2007 Indian Telugu-language romantic action film directed by Raj Kumar in his sophomore directorial after Mazhai and produced by Puri Jagannadh.
 The film stars Sairam Shankar in a dual role alongside Sheela Kaur.
 The film has music composed by Chakri.
 The plot follows a triangle love drama between two step-brothers and a woman, inspired by the 1999 film Vaalee.

 Soundtrack

 The soundtrack was composed by Chakri.